51Degrees/ua-parser-js/README.md

 In order for these headers to be sent to the third-party domain, the first-party server must also specify a `Permissions-Policy` header in the response.
 Permissions-Policy enables cross-origin User-Agent Client Hints delegation.

-Since UAParser-51D.js just wraps calls to a third-party service hosted at https://cloud.51degrees.com, you must allow delegating hints to that service.
+Since 51D UAParser just wraps calls to a third-party service hosted at https://cloud.51degrees.com, you must allow delegating hints to that service.

 Here is the `Permissions-Policy` header that must be in your first-party server response (serving the original page content):